CsPS0/CSPS0/README.md

 Software Developer Student
 --------------------------

-* 🌍  I'm based in Pilisvörösvár
+* 🌍  I'm based in Europe, Hungary, Pilisvörösvár
 * ✉️  You can contact me at [solti.csongor.peter@gmail.com](mailto:solti.csongor.peter@gmail.com)
 * 🧠  I'm learning HTML, CSS, Python and C#
 * 🤝  I'm open to collaborating on Team Projects
-* ⚡  As a ReFilc user i can prove that the app worth it!
+* ⚡  As a reFilc user i can prove that the app worth it!

 ### Skills